IntelLabs/flrc/doc/building-ghc.md

 ```

 This is because we need to instruct cabal to specifically choose a Cabal
-library version of 1.16.1, and install to the DB file of our patched GHC 7.6.3,
+library version of 1.16.1, and install to the DB files of our patched GHC 7.6.3,
 instead of to the default user location such as `${HOME}/.cabal`.
 Please note
 that the file path for the `--package-db=` option might be different on your
-machine, so you need to make sure the filed `package.conf.d` it refers to
+machine, so you need to make sure the DB directory `package.conf.d` it refers to
 actually exists.

 For example, we can use `cabal` to install `parsec-3.1.1`.
 We choose this
 particular version because later parsec has a lot of extra dependencies, which
-are not fully tested under HRC.
+are not fully tested with HRC.

 ```
-PATH=${PREFIX}/bin:$PATH cabal install --global --cabal-lib-version=1.16.1 --prefix=... --package-db=... parsec-3.1.1
+PATH=${PREFIX}/bin:$PATH cabal install --global \
+  --cabal-lib-version=1.16.1 --prefix=... --package-db=... \
+  parsec-3.1.1
 ```

 For another example, we can install a patched [Repa] library for HRC.